mukco/nomster/README.md

-Nomster as a Yelp clone.
+Nomster is a Yelp clone.
 Users can post pictures, comments and reviews on resturants.
 It uses Google Maps API for the location of the resutrant.
 The goal of this project was to work with Google's Map API and Amazon's Web Service S3 buckets.

 [Link to Nomster](https://nomster-devoun-edwards.herokuapp.com/)